Peoria, IL Personal Injury Attorney

 For example, an attorney may charge a 30% contingency fee, taking 30% of the client’s case award as payment upon successful completion of the case.
 While this may seem high, contingency fee billing guarantees the client must only part with a portion of his or her case award and only if the attorney wins.
 An attorney takes a significant amount of risk by representing a client under a contingency fee.

-Types of Personal Injury Matters We Handle
+Personal Injury Claims We Handle in Peoria, IL

 Our Peoria personal injury attorneys have decades of experience representing injured people in both trials and settlement negotiations.
 We have recovered significant settlements and awards for our clients in injury matters including: